'Antiquated' PGA Tour has 'benefited' from LIV

 McIlroy said the Saudi Arabia-funded LIV tour was "dead in the water" 13 months ago but now admits its impact.

-Last week, the PGA Tour announced some of its events will have no-cut, smaller fields which some argue mirrors LIV.
+Last week, the PGA Tour announced some of its events will have no-cut, smaller fields which many argue mirrors LIV.

 "It already has had significant relevance because it's made the PGA Tour innovate and adapt," said McIlroy.